yahyaobeid/Django-API-Project/README.md

 # Django-API-Project
-#This project is a recipe API built with Djangg Rest Framework
+#This project is a recipe API built with Django Rest Framework